 The cargo handling services segment is expected to grow at a CAGR of over 6% during the forecast period.
 According to IATA, the global demand for air freight increased by approximately 3% in 2018.
 The overall demand for air cargo is expected to resonate well in the coming years.
 The highly competitive air freight industry is projected to continue the growth curve in the coming years.
 The freight handling segment is likely to generate increased revenues during the forecast period.
 A number of airlines generate additional revenues from extra luggage per passenger.
 Airlines are also focusing on carrying more freight in their bellies.
 Not only passenger airlines, but cargo airlines also reported resilient growth in revenues in 2019.
 Europe leads the freight handling market, followed by North America.

 Passenger airlines account for the largest share of the ground and cargo handling services market.
-As passenger airlines carry the largest number of passengers and baggage, they are the main revenue generators for services providers.
+As passenger airlines carry the largest number of passengers and baggage, they are the main revenue generators for service providers.
 One of the factors is driving the revenue generation is the ongoing trend of combination airlines.
 A majority of airlines are primarily passenger airlines; however, they partner with several e-commerce companies to offer belly cargo space to carry express shipment, including perishable items, time-sensitive, and temperature-controlled products.

 Cargo airlines primarily focus on carrying the air freight from one place to another both on domestic and international routes.
 APAC is the largest export center for air freight, western countries remain the largest importer.
 Europe and APAC constitute high revenues due to currency valuation and the presence of several busiest cargo airports.